savagedude3/biocoding_resources/README.md

 # biocoding_resources
 Welcome to my CS Learning Tools page.
 I have links to resources for learning computational skills organized by language or application.
 I update the list whenever I find a good new resource.
 A lot of the books are links to the Duke library site.
 If you are not affiliated with Duke, check your local university library or bookstore.

-You can easily share this page using the Bitly link [https://bit.ly/Biocoding](https://bit.ly/Biocoding)
+You can easily share this page using the Bitly link [https://bit.ly/Biocoding](https://bit.ly/Biocoding) or the QR code below.

 Not sure where to start?
 Here is a list of the best beginner resources.